ubc-library-rc/intro-static-webpages/markdown-activities.md

 ---

 ## Add a title and front matter

-Let's add some front matter to your markdown file (we will discuss this in more detail in a later section).
-Front matter provides information about the web page's presentation and structure (title, layout, page order in a list, etc.).
+You will now start editing your markdown file.
+First, you will be adding something called **front matter** (more specifically, a YAML front matter block).
+The front matter must be at the top of the page and must take the form of valid YAML set between triple-dashed lines.
+It maintains metadata for the page and is used by the underlying static site tool (Jekyll) when building your website from the files.
+Any front matter won't appear on the published webpage.

+Step 1
+{: .label .label-step}
-- Open your ```index.md``` file for editing.
+Open your ```index.md``` file for editing.
+{: .step}

+Step 2
+{: .label .label-step}
-- Using the GitHub editor, copy the text below and paste it at the top (including the dashes):
+Using the GitHub editor, copy (or type) the text below and paste it at the top (including the dashes):
+{: .step}

 ```
 ---